arkydon/arky/content/hub/Notes/Changes/_index.md

    - Added "Default apps of 2024" to Hub/Android
    - Added an entry to Hub/Photos
    - Added tags to site and changed template of Hub/Photos to separate posts by tags
+10. Added an indicator on Navigation Links to show which section page is active.

 **Todo**